 ACS may arise as a complication of underlying disease.
 As examples, there are case reports of ACS in a 13-year-old boy with a large osteochondroma arising from the fibula that compromised blood flow in the lateral and posterior leg compartments and in other children following episodes of myositis and fasciitis .
 Group A streptococcus infections of muscle can be complicated by ACS .
 (See "Epidemiology, clinical manifestations, and diagnosis of streptococcal toxic shock syndrome" and "Necrotizing soft tissue infections".)

 Intramuscular hemorrhage in patients treated chronically with anticoagulants can progress to ACS [38-40].
 In rare cases, phlegmasia cerulea dolens has been associated with ACS.
-(See "Approach to the diagnosis and therapy of lower extremity deep vein thrombosis", section on 'Phlegmasia cerulea dolens'.)
+(See "Clinical presentation and diagnosis of the nonpregnant adult with suspected deep vein thrombosis of the lower extremity".)

 A number of surgical procedures involving the leg (eg, saphenous vein harvest) have been associated with ACS in case reports [41-43].